A Passel of Essential Trans Voices

 We’ll conclude with a shoutout to a few venues that have consistently supported trans country performers: Branded Saloon in Brooklyn, which has hosted Queer Country Quarterly since its inception; El Rio and the Ivy Room in the Bay Area; and Dee’s Country Cocktail Lounge in Nashville.
 We thank you, and can’t wait to pull up a barstool again when the time is right.

 Note: This list would have been a lot shorter were it not for Karen Pittelman, who helped so much with research and personally connected me with many artists listed here.
-She is a blessing to our queer country community and I am proud to know her.
+She is a blessing to our queer country community.